-Port of Skagit Properties Potential Positive Community Impacts (Benefits) Potential Adverse Community Impacts (Burdens) Absence of residential properties in the Weak transit service to area and longer vicinity of the properties make it unlikely that distance from population centers will make it adverse impacts of noise, light and traffic will more difficult for the public to access the have adverse impacts.
+Port of Skagit Properties Potential Positive Community Impacts (Benefits) Potential Adverse Community Impacts (Burdens) 1.
+Absence of residential properties in the 1.
+Weak transit service to area and longer vicinity of the properties make it unlikely that distance from population centers will make it adverse impacts of noise, light and traffic will more difficult for the public to access the have adverse impacts.
 MOA.

-FedEx Property Potential Positive Community Impacts (Benefits) Potential Adverse Community Impacts (Burdens) Absence of residential properties in the vicinity of the properties make it unlikely that adverse impacts of noise, light and traffic will have adverse impacts.
-Weak transit service to area and longer distance from population centers will make it more difficult for the public to access the MOA.
-Repurposing of existing building would result in minimal environmental impacts.
+FedEx Property Potential Positive Community Impacts (Benefits) Potential Adverse Community Impacts (Burdens) 2.
+Absence of residential properties in the 2.
+Weak transit service to area and longer vicinity of the properties make it unlikely that adverse impacts of noise, light and traffic will distance from population centers will make it more difficult for the public to access the have adverse impacts.
+MOA.
+3. Repurposing of existing building would result in minimal environmental impacts.

-South Mount Vernon Site Potential Positive Community Impacts (Benefits) Potentia al Adverse Community Impacts (Burdens) Increased bus seen in south Mount Y rvice along Old Highway 99 Vernon.
-1. Without adequate mitigation, increased traffic, noise, and light from the facility has • ot increased, public access to I on distance from population sit availability. the potential to impact residential neighbors. • ustrial land to higher use as outdoor storage for
+South Mount Vernon Site Potenti Potential Positive Community Impacts (Benefits) al Adverse Community Impacts (Burdens) 1.
+Increased bus service along Old Highway 99 in south Mount Vernon.
+1. Without adequate mitigation, increased traffic, noise, and light from the facility has 2.
+Comparable, if not increased, public access to the facility based on distance from population centers and transit availability. the potential to impact residential neighbors.
+3. Redevelopment of vacant commercial/industrial land to higher use (previously used as outdoor storage for portable toilets).